cstatz/blazert/README.md

   return 0;
 }
 ```
+### Notes
+- Compared to nanort the BVH accelerator is not built in parallel.
+For meshes with 5 million triangles, blazeRT
+needs about 5 seconds to build the bvh and about 20 seconds for 20 million meshes.
+For scientific ray tracing
+applications the scene is usually static and the ray origin and direction are varied.
+- ```BLAZERTALIGN``` is currently not used but might be used in the future.
+## Benchmarks
+**added tomorrow**

 ## License

 blazeRT is licensed under the new **BSD (3-clause) license**.
-blazeRT is based on and inspired by `nanort.h` which is licensed under:
+blazeRT is based on and inspired by `nanort.h` which is licensed under MIT-License.

-The purpose of this fork is the simplified inclusion of the blaze-lib vector-types (or similar types that provided the necessary operators and datalayout) and an enhanced maintainability of the code.
+The purpose of this fork is the simplified inclusion of the blaze-lib vector-types
+(or similar types that provided the necessary operators and datalayout) and an enhanced maintainability of the code.

-The examples are built around third party libraries (e.g. `tiny_obj_loader` and `stb_image_write`) which adhere to their own respective licenses (found in the included files).
+The examples are built around third party libraries (e.g. `tiny_obj_loader` and `stb_image_write`)
+which adhere to their own respective licenses (found in the included files).

 The rendering example is taken from the `nanort` repo and serves as a baseline.
-The Lucy model included in this demo scene is taken from the Stanford 3D Scanning Repository: http://graphics.stanford.edu/data/3Dscanrep/
+The Lucy model included
+in this demo scene is taken from the Stanford 3D Scanning Repository: http://graphics.stanford.edu/data/3Dscanrep/

-## Contributing
-We appreciate all contributions from issues to pull requests.

-For contributing, please read the [contribution guide](CONTRIBUTING.md).